oktavilla/hopp-docs/docs/configuration/ad-positions.md

 nav_order: 10
 ---

-## Ad positions
+# Ad positions

-For each product you may define to display ads at any of the [supported positions](../information-design-templates/components-and-containers-ad.html).
+For each product you may define to display ads at any of the default or configured positions.

 {% include fields-table.md definition="configuration-product-ad-positions" %}